-A description of recent accounting pronouncements that may potentially impact our financial position, results of operations or cash flows is disclosed in the notes to which they relate within our financial statements also included in this registration statement.
+A description of recent accounting pronouncements that may potentially impact our financial position, results of operations or cash flows is disclosed in the notes to which they relate within our financial statements.

 Off-Balance Sheet Arrangements

 Since our inception, we have not engaged in any off-balance sheet arrangements, as defined in the rules and regulations of the SEC.